radiowarwick/modular-status/README.md

 5. Browse to `http://localhost:3000`

 ## Setting up a Raspberry Pi in Kiosk Mode
 If you are setting up a new screen, or re-building an existing screen, then it might make sense to use a Raspberry Pi as a client.
-However, it might not be the best idea to simply setup an OS with a fullGUI, install Google Chrome, and type in the URL.
+However, it might not be the best idea to simply setup an OS with a full GUI, install Google Chrome, and type in the URL.
 What happens if the Pi reboots?
 How do you remove the cursor?

 This guide outlines how to setup a pi in kiosk mode, a lightweight way of running this web app by installing only the most crucial parts of a GUI.